ramvsivakumar/wunderpen_defect_classification/README.md

 # gradio_test.py

-This repository contains a Python application designed to demonstrate image classification using a Vision Transformer (ViT) model.
+This Python application is designed to demonstrate image classification using a Vision Transformer (ViT) model.
 The application provides a user interface created with Gradio, allowing users to either upload images or navigate through a predefined set of test and support images for classification.

 ## Features